 Defenses

-People facing a joyriding charge have the right to contest it with a legal defense.
+People facing a joyriding charge can contest it with a legal defense.
 A few common defenses include defendants showing that they:

 - had the owner’s permission to use a vehicle,